curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 Eventually your thoughts will drift back to your singular body.
 It's at that point and afterwards that you will realize the contrast between your usual circumstances and your new experience - what it felt like to project your consciousness onto something else.
 You may have a mix of emotions.

 Projecting your consciousness onto a simulation of another being is one of those elusive experiences like lucid dreams or nirvana.
 If you try too hard, you won't have the experience.
 Like all things, it takes practice and some people have greater natural ability than others.
 The experience won't make you "better" or "more worthy".
 You are already worthy.

-Human babies go through a series of steps towards self-awareness:
-1. that's a mirror (a different perspective)
-2. there's someone in it
-3. that someone is me
-4. that someone is going to be me forever
-5. there are others and they can see me

-This book describes the different perspective (the "mirror") that humankind has used to become self-aware.
-It has been self-aware for millennia, its consciousness simulated by humans across history.
-Hence such obsession with enlightenment across the ages, "newly understanding a complex system you didn't understand before."

 # Measured purpose